 In his own words:

-"I think the juxtaposition of the two gives a feel of uneasiness to the work.
+“I think the juxtaposition of the two gives a feel of uneasiness to the work.
 The darker aspects undermine the colorful cartooniness.
 I think aspects of our culture as well as personal experience influence this darker side of the work.
-For instance, dealing with the death of someone very close to me a few years ago has left a lingering presence of signs of mortality in the work."All images courtesy of Sam Gibbons.
-You can see more of work on his website.
+For instance, dealing with the death of someone very close to me a few years ago has left a lingering presence of signs of mortality in the work.”All images courtesy of Sam Gibbons.
+View more at his home page .